ARM-software/Tool-Solutions/docker/cmsis-models/README.md

 # How to use the Arm Cortex-M55 Processor with the CMSIS open-source library

-This Docker project goes with an Arm Community blog.
+This Docker project goes with an Arm Community blog, [How to use the Arm Cortex-M55 Processor with the open-source CMSIS library](https://community.arm.com/developer/tools-software/tools/b/tools-software-ides-blog/posts/how-to-use-the-arm-cortex-m55-processor-with-the-open-source-cmsis-library)

 The article explains how to use Arm Compiler 6 to build and run performance analysis tests using CMSIS and Arm Compiler 6.
 It requires version 6.14 or greater for support of the Cortex-M55 processor.